 Sizing an Air Knife

 When sizing an air knife or considering the number of nozzles it is important to take the sweep angle into consideration.
 The sweep angle means that the air knife’s actual length could be much longer than the height or width of the object being processed.
-Correctly sizing the air knives is important because the length of air knife or number of nozzles is a determining factor for the size of blower required.
+Correctly sizing the air knives is important because the length of air knife or number of nozzles is a determining factor for the size of blower required

-Have the Right Blower
+Choosing the Right Blower

 Once you have determined the total length of air knife and, if necessary, the number of nozzles required the blower can be sized.
 Choosing a blower that is undersized is a common mistake.
-A good rule of thumb to follow is 10 CFM for every inch of air knife and 30 CFM for every nozzle to ensure effective blow off.
+A good rule of thumb to follow is 10 CFM for every inch of air knife and 30 CFM for every nozzle to ensure effective blow-off.
 These values can change with the width of the air knife outlet gap or the diameter of the nozzle.

 Although the concept of blow-off is a simple one, in practice blow-off systems are commonly designed and implemented without using best practices.
 STANMECH Technologies would be happy to discuss your blow-off challenges and make sure you get the best system for your application and budget.